inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 In the QGIS, turn off the **Buildings** and **estimated building affected** (the layers generated from |project_name| analysis and turn ON population layer).
 Because we want to look number people who might be die or displaced in specific area, we also need to turn ON **Village** layer in QGIS.
 This layer will be used as an aggregation layer that can show us the result by administrative boundary.
-If you forget the steps how to define a layer as an aggregation, you can see in `Run Intermediate |project_name| <http://docs.inasafe.org/en/training/socialisation/run_intermediate_inasafe.html/>`__
+If you forget the steps how to define a layer as an aggregation, you can see in `Run Intermediate InaSAFE <http://docs.inasafe.org/en/training/socialisation/run_intermediate_inasafe.html/>`__

 Confirm that the |project_name| panel on the right side is set to query how many people might die or displaced :